Welcome all seeking refuge from dogmatic lifestyle advice!

 Measured at end of study (off site): fat pad weight, fat cell size, fat cell number, lipoprotein lipase activity (LPL), and basal and norepinephrine-stimulated lipolysis.

-It is clear from either the table or the plot that on low fat diets (the left cluster of four) there's not much difference in weight, but on the high fat diets, there's a clear difference in bodyweight.
+It is clear from either the table or the plot that on low fat diets (the left cluster of four) there's not much difference in weight, while on the high fat diets, there's a clear difference in bodyweight.
 Within each strain, there's a rough positive correlation between intake and weight, but the slope of such is rather steeper for the more obesity-prone B/6J.
 I think this is important to keep in mind when comparing between the strains.
+(This is why I chose both color and shape for the data points to help distinguish.)

 It is abundantly clear, however, that in the obesity prone strain, which eventually develops a "deranged carbohydrate metabolism", it is fat intake that does it, not carbohydrate intake.
 Within each strain, it is also clearly higher caloric intake on the high fat diets that is responsible for increased weight gain.

-Here is the feed efficiency plot for the two strains on each diet.
-This was weight gained/calories consumed.
+Feed Efficiency: This was weight gained/calories consumed.
 Also note: weight, not fat mass.
 The A/J mice don't seem to have much difference.
-The B/6J's on the other hand are highly effecient at storing fat.
+The B/6J's on the other hand are highly efficient at storing fat.

 A few generalizations/comments: